astechedu/WebDevOpsTutorial/terraform.cmds.md

     default = "t2.micro"
 }

-Step 3.
+::arrow_down: **Step 3.
 Create the EC2 environment

 To deploy the EC2 environment, ensure you're in the Terraform module/directory in which you write the Terraform code, and run the following commands: